Skip to Content

 What Is Insomnia?

-Chronic insomnia is when you have trouble sleeping at least three days per week for more than three months.
-About 10% of adults have chronic insomnia.
+• Chronic insomnia — Occurs when you have trouble sleeping at least three days per week for more than three months.

-People with short-term insomnia have similar symptoms but for less than three months, and often less than three times a week.
-Between 15% and 20% of adults have short-term insomnia in any given year.
+• Short-term insomnia — Occurs when you have trouble sleeping for less than three months, and often less than three times a week.

 Short-term insomnia causes